 What are some of the suggestions given in “The Principal’s Role in Improving and Sustaining Parent Involvement?”
 Which would work best for you and your school?
 Tell why you think these suggestions are worthwhile and how you would put them into action.
 Suggest your own techniques that work for you.

-PhDify is the most trustworthy website for qualified dissertation help.
+PhDify is the most trustworthy website for qualified dissertation help from professionals.
 Here each customer in desperation can receive an author to guide her through the ups and downs of thesis writing process.
 PhDify writers draft thesis and dissertation projects, conduct research and fine tune your current dissertation to improve it to excellence.

 In the article MacNeil and Patin share some information that is critical when developing an effective parent involvement plan, like there is no “cookie cutter” approach to for parental support.
 As school leaders design and implement the most effective programs they can for their schools, this idea of not having a one size fits all approach to recruiting parental support is a very useful piece of advice.
 It comes as no shock that each school, and often, each school district come with its own set of needs.
 To address these specific needs parents should have “knowledge of the norms and values… before a plan is agreed upon by the stakeholders of the school” (MacNeil & Patin, 2005).
 Another interesting notion highlighted in the article is that parents who volunteer to read to students and assist with tutoring are near the lowest rung on the ladder of potential activities for parent involvement.
 These are critical elements to the overall mission of improving student achievement, but they fall way down on the list of priorities when one considers how much of an impact is made when “parents make their student accountable for homework, supply them a good study environment and make sure that they attend school every day.”
 (MacNeil & Patin, 2005).